 We went through with the adoption.
 It was beautiful.
 It was painful.
 It felt right.
 I met his parents and knew, knew without a doubt, we were doing the right thing.
 When I met them for the first time, I felt I had known them forever.
 As hard as it was to give him away, I had no hesitation.
 They were his parents.

 I am, perhaps, the most blessed birth mother in the entire world.
 I’ve had a relationship with Eric his entire life.
 His parents have generously welcomed both Baby Daddy and me into his life.
 I haven’t seen him as often as I would have liked because we have never lived in the same state, but every time I have seen him has been blessing beyond blessing.
+I was at his wedding and welcomed his wonderful bride, Ashley, into our large, lovely, complicated family.

-And each year Mother’s Day has continued to be a day of contradictions.
+Each year Mother’s Day has continued to be a day of contradictions.

 Because of my experiences, I’ve become more sensitive to other women for whom Mother’s Day is painful.